ganelson/inform-evolution/proposals/0007-double-precision-reals.md

-More significantly for Inform users, probably, is that single-precision reals can only represent integers exactly in the range −16,777,216 to 16,777,216: thus, if an Inform "number" is cast to an Inform "real number" and then back again, it will only be approximately equal to the original when outside that range.
+More significantly for Inform users, probably, is that single-precision reals can only represent integers exactly in the range −16,777,216 to 16,777,216: thus, if an Inform `number` is cast to an Inform `real number` and then back again, it will only be approximately equal to the original when outside that range.
-By contrast, a double-precision real can hold any Inform "number" exactly, and indeed can hold any integer up to 9,007,199,254,740,992.
+By contrast, a double-precision real can hold any Inform `number` exactly, and indeed can hold any integer up to 9,007,199,254,740,992.

 For example, with the present implementation of real numbers: